 - Enable or Disable Inactive Scrolling using the Settings app

-- Enable or Disable Inactive Scrolling through Registry Editor
+- Turn On/Off Inactive Scrolling through Registry Editor

 To enable or disable the Inactive Scrolling feature in Windows 10, perform the following steps:-

-- In the Settings window that opens, click on the Devices category.
+Step 2.
+In the Settings window that opens, click on the

-- To enable the Inactive Scorrling, repeat the above steps, and in step 4, turn On the toggle next to the “Scroll inactive window when I hover over them.”
+Step 5.
+To enable the Inactive Scorrling, repeat the above steps, and in step 4, turn On the toggle beside “Scroll inactive window when I hover over them.”

-Once you complete the above steps, depends upon the selection, you should able to enable or disable the Inactive Scrolling in Windows 10.
+Once you complete the above steps, depending upon the selection, you should be able to enable or disable the Inactive Scrolling in Windows 10.

 How to Enable or Disable Inactive Scrolling through Registry Editor?